OpenCyphal-Garage/demos/ds015_servo/README.md

 ### Platform Build

-> **TODO** This is a work in progress but we have stubbed out a version of this demo that will run on the NXP S32K142 MCU.
+> **TODO** This is a work in progress but we have stubbed out a version of this demo that will run on the NXP [NXP UCANS32K146](https://www.nxp.com/design/development-boards/automotive-development-platforms/s32k-mcu-platforms/can-fd-development-system-for-drones-rovers-and-mobile-robotics:UCANS32K146) MCU.
 This section shows you how to build for that platform.
 By default the build and the proceeding instructions are all for a generic linux platform.